Annas-Furquan-Pasha/Number-Pattern-3/README.md

 ```

-you can also view other Asterisk Patterns [Here](https://github.com/Annas-Furquan-Pasha?tab=repositories)
+You can also view other Patterns [Here](https://github.com/Annas-Furquan-Pasha?tab=repositories)